mist64/cbmsrc/README.md

 * The B version of the KERNAL contains minor modifications, and comes with alternate versions of some files as well as additional (test) sources.
 * Except for file naming, the editor sources A and B were identical.

+## MONITOR_C64

+The C64 monitor program.
+Extracted from ml-monitor-source.d64 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks and LST-style indenting.
+The symbol `WALKON` in the file `micii4` was changed from `1` to `0` so the source builds.

 ## DOS_4040

 The CBM 4040/2040 DOS V2.1 source (1980).
 Extracted from 4040-source.d64 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks.